tldr-pages/tldr/pages/linux/dnf.md

 `dnf info {{package}}`

-- Install a new package:
+- Install a new package (use `-y` to confirm all prompts automatically):

 `sudo dnf install {{package}}`